mastbaum/philadelphia/docs/install.rst

     $ git clone git://github.com/mastbaum/philadelphia.git

-If you wish, customize application settings in `settings.json`.
+If you wish, customize application settings in `settings.json` and templates in `templates.json`.

 Then, from within the `philadelphia` directory, run::